Kauthar-Omar/My-Bioinformatics-Internship/Roadmap.md

 3. Be well conversant with linux

+After an introduction to linux, I should practise more to be well conversant.

 4. Build on my Python skills.

 5. Refresh and build on bioinformatics concepts such as ntroduction to Biological Databases, sequence alignment genomics and Phylogenetics